 Now there’s for sure a fine line with that.
 You do want to (I’d almost go as far as to say need to) use your own handwriting sometimes.

 Why do you scrapbook?
 Who are you scrapbooking for?
-If the answer is in any way, shape, or form your kids or grandkids, then use your own handwriting at least sometimes.
+If the answer is in any way, shape, or form for your kids or grandkids, then use your own handwriting at least sometimes.

 They’ll appreciate having that little piece of you.
 But you don’t have to write everything by hand.
 Seriously, though.
 I starting typing my journaling and printing it onto solid cardstock.
 I cut it into strips, added some fun doodling, and then used a tape runner to adhere it to my layout.